donbr/graphiti-fastmcp/reference/GRAPHITI_BEST_PRACTICES.md

 # Graphiti Memory Best Practices for Claude Code

-A guide for effectively using the `graphiti-memory` MCP with Claude Code to build temporal knowledge graphs that accumulate learnings across sessions.
+A guide for effectively using the `graphiti-fastmcp` MCP with Claude Code to build temporal knowledge graphs that accumulate learnings across sessions.

 > **New here?** Start with [`QUICKSTART.md`](../QUICKSTART.md) for a 5-minute introduction.
 >